2022 Clinical Update Symposium

 Organized by the BBC board

-Moderator: Evelien Gielen (UZ Leuven) & Jean-Jacques Body (CHU Brugman)
+Moderator: Evelien Gielen (UZ Leuven) & Bruno Lapauw (Ghent University Hospital)

-The Belgian Bone Club is delighted to invite you to its 2022 BBC Clinical Update Symposium which will take place virtually on January 22, 2022.
+The Belgian Bone Club was delighted to invite you to its 2022 BBC Clinical Update Symposium which took place virtually on January 22, 2022.